 What is Onboard The TUI Skyla?

-Like most river ships, the TUI Skyla is made up of 4 main decks, a top deck with lots of seating, deck 3 with the main restaurant and lounges on it and decks 2 and 1 which are mostly cabins.
+Like many river ships, the TUI Skyla is made up of 4 main decks.
+A top deck with seating, deck 3 with the main restaurant and lounges, and decks 2 and 1, which are mostly cabins.

 The little atrium area in the middle spans decks 2 and 3.